Jarai people: Champa

-Highlanders
+Early Vietnamese and Western contacts

 Trades between highlanders and lowlanders living around the Gulf of Thailand happened around the 4th century A.C., but there were also raids led by Khmer, Lao and Thai slave traders.
-The region where the Jarai people live today, was conquered by Lao rulers during the 18th century, then by Thai during the 19th.
+The Jarai Kingdom was conquered by Lao rulers during the 18th century, then by Thai during the 19th.
 The region was incorporated to the French Indochina colony in 1893 and the slave trade was abolished, but indigenous peoples were used for the huge rubber plantations.
 The French contributed to the delimitation of territories inside their Indochina colonies of Cambodia, Vietnam and Lao.
-The Jarai people were mostly divided between Cambodia (a small part of their territory inside Ratanakiri) and Vietnam Central Highlands, although another theory said that Jarai people moved into the Cambodian territory during the colonial times, but it is probably that they have inhabited the whole territories for centuries.
+The Ede-Jarai people were mostly divided between Cambodia (a small part of their territory inside Ratanakiri) and Vietnam Central Highlands, although another theory said that Ede-Jarai people moved into the Cambodian territory during the colonial times, but it is probably that they have inhabited the whole territories for centuries.

-Contact with the West
+During the Katip Sumat uprising against Đại Nam, some Jarai joined the rebellion along with the lowlands Cham Muslims and the highlands Churu Muslims.

 The first Western report about the Jarai comes from Fr.
 Bouillevaux, a French missionary that made an incursion through the Mekong in 1850 and mentioned about certain "King of Fire", a man of respect belonging to a certain group of people called Jarai.

 The French rulers did not interfere too much with the highland indigenous groups, but considered them an excellent source of personnel for army outposts and recruited large number of Jarai, Khmer Loeu and Degar young men to French forces.